Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 Fermat already has a network of developers, designers, academics and artists working on the project.

-## What are the advantages of building Fermat APPs?
+## What are the advantages of Fermat APPs?

-* The biggest advantage is that you don't have to do it.
+* The biggest advantage is that you don't have to code it yourself.
 The current network of developers is happy to write the code for you or your company, for free.

 * Your APP will be P2P meaning that it won't need to go through any third party to exchange information.
 It can still go to your back-end web services to acces your core systems.